zcbmlijygrdwa/classifier/readme.txt

 prog7.py uses a network design in the homework description(http://www.cs.ucsb.edu/~cs181b/hw/prog7.pdf).
 This model achieved accuracy of 76.9% on the training set and accuracy of 60% on the test set.

-prog7_deep.py uses a network design with an extra layer between layer 2 and layer 3 in in prog7.py.
+prog7_extra.py uses a network design with an extra layer between layer 2 and layer 3 in in prog7.py.
 With the extra layer, this model achieved accuracy of 83% on the training set and accuracy of 65.7% on the test set.

+prog72.py is used to verify the resulted model.
 =========================================================================